meetalva/alva/docs/guides/create-pattern.md

 !(video:https://media.meetalva.io/video/add-hello-world.m4v)

-Open your favorite text editor in the Alva Designkit folder you just connected to Alva.
+Open your favorite text editor in the Alva Design Library folder you just connected to Alva.
 We'll show [VSCode](https://code.visualstudio.com/) in screenshots and videos but any text editor will do.

 Let's create a new folder called "Hello World" with an `index.tsx` file in it: